 If you accept that the traditional in-person classroom is the gold standard of sales skills training, then it follows that virtual sales training will only ever be a pale imitation of that.
-Under this assumption, will virtual training be more efficient than scheduled events?
+Under this assumption, will virtual sales training be more efficient than scheduled events?
 Sure.
 More flexible and scalable?
 Yep.
 But as good or better at creating behavior change?
 Not a chance.

 Or could it be?